 SOURCE: Rimrock Gold Corp.

-Rimrock Gold is a diversified mineral exploration company focused on identifying, acquiring, advancing, and drilling high-grade Gold-Silver metal exploration projects in Nevada, and lithium exploration projects in Quebec.
-The company is managed by experienced and successful board members and advisors.
-The Company's main exploration assets comprise a 100% interest in the Rimrock, Ivanhoe Creek, West Silver Cloud, and Pony Spur gold-silver properties in Nevada.
-In addition, the company owns the Abigail property in Quebec, comprising 177 map-designated cells totaling 9,400 hectares located in the James Bay, Quebec region of Canada, along with 12 map-designated cells just north of the Abigail property named Lac Kame and 25 map-designated cells named EM-1 totaling approximately 1,960 hectares.
+Rimrock Gold is a diversified mineral exploration company focused on identifying, acquiring, advancing, and drilling high-grade gold-silver exploration projects in Nevada, and lithium exploration projects in Quebec.
+The company has a very capable management team, and is led by an experienced and successful board.
+The Company's main exploration assets comprise a 100% interest in the Rimrock, West Silver Cloud, and Pony Spur gold-silver projects in Nevada.
+In addition, the company owns the Abigail, Lac Kame and EM-1 lithium projects in the James Bay region of Quebec, Canada totaling 11,360 hectares.

 The Company's Vice President of Exploration, Richard R. Redfern, M.Sc., a Certified professional Geologist and 'qualified person' for the purposes of Canada's National Instrument 43-101 Standards of Disclosure for Mineral Properties, has verified and approved the information contained in this news release.